Plarmindo/CircuitExp1/API_DOCUMENTATION.md

 ## Overview

 CircuitExp1 is a secure, high-performance file system visualization tool built with Electron and React.
-This documentation covers the main APIs, security features, and integration points.
+This documentation covers the main APIs, security features, code signing capabilities, and integration points.

+**Production Status**: ✅ Ready for production deployment with comprehensive security hardening and code signing.

 ## Architecture